Walgreens The Thread

 Canagliflozin (Invokana), Dapagliflozin (Farxiga), Empagliflozin (Jardiance), ertugliflozin (Steglatro)

-Urinary tract and vaginal yeast infections
+Urinary tract and yeast infections

 Other injectable medicines